Apply

 4. List of Three (3) Biology Faculty

 Please list three faculty members with whom you share research interests.
-This should include at least one core faculty member in Biology who is accepting graduate students.
+This should include core faculty members in Biology who are accepting graduate students.
 For more information about faculty members and their labs see our department website where core faculty are listed first, and adjunct and affiliated faculty are listed further down.
 You should not list only three adjunct or affiliated faculty.
 It is common in our field that you contact faculty of interest prior to applying, however some faculty may choose to wait until applications are submitted to engage in a conversation.

 Why we are asking this: These names are used to direct your application to those faculty with primary appointments in Biology whose research programs most closely align with your interests.
 In the first year of our program students participate in either rotations or tutorials with three (or more) faculty members at UW, so these may be people with whom you would be interested in interacting through these experiences or who could eventually serve on your committee.